Prevention and Detection

 Get regular medical care and participate in standard screenings.

-If you don't have a primary care physician, you can learn more about finding the right one for you here.
 Keeping up to date with standard screenings and regular medical care can help detect the early signs of cancer.
 There are some types of cancer that are inherited.
 Find out if genetic testing is right for you.

 Eat a healthy diet including a variety of fruits and vegetables